I started School Twist to provide a registration system for PTOs to help efficiently run registration for after-school enrichment classes.

 Fun Fact: Ascendly has reached well over 5,000 students and has an associated non-profit to try to further extend our reach.

-Doing Our Part: Fully acknowledging the part nature of the work, Ascendly has provide work opportunities more than 50 employees since its inception.
+Doing Our Part: Fully acknowledging the part-time nature of the work, Ascendly has provide work opportunities for nearly than 100 employees since its inception.

 On Doing Rewarding Work: There are few things better that showing young kids how to create something new, and experiencing their appreciation.
 Once you’ve worked in such a rewarding environment, it makes you deeply appreciate of working with people that genuinely value what you can bring to the team.